bengsfort/rollup-plugin-generate-html-template/README.md

   Example: `attrs: ['async', 'defer]` will generate `<script async defer src="bundle.js"></script>`
 - `replaceVars`: An object containing variables that will be replaced in the generated html.
     Example: `replaceVars: { '__CDN_URL__': process.env.NODE_ENV === 'production' ? 'https://mycdn.com' : '' }` will replace all instances of `__CDN_URL__` with `http://mycdn.com` if the environment is production
+- `embedContent`: If set, rather than generating `<script src="...">` tag, it will embed the script content directly inside the HTML.

 ## License